eclipse-che/che-docs/src/main/pages/setup-openshift/admin-guide.md

 ## Che Master Termination and Suspend

-Some update strategies (like rolling update) may require master to be put in the state when no more workspaces are starting or stopping, and no new startups allowed.
+Update process may require master to be put in the state when no more workspaces are starting or stopping, and no new startups allowed.
 This mode is introduced for the hot-update feature and called suspend.
 Unlike the termination, suspend does not imply stop any of the running workspaces.
 Please note that suspend is possible only for the infrastructures that support workspaces recovery.
 For those are didn't, automatic fallback to the full termination will be performed.